arcus-azure/arcus/community/blog/2022-05 New Azure backround jobs and Managed Identity support in Arcus.BackgroundJobs v0.4/README.md

 For more information on this background job, see [our official documentation](https://background-jobs.arcus-azure.net/Features/AzureAppConfiguration/auto-refresh-app-configuration).

 ## Managed Identity support for CloudEvents background jobs
 We are very happy to announce that the v0.4 release of BackgroundJobs also includes a valuable contribution that solves a missing functionality problem in the background jobs environment.
 This library heavily builds on top of our Arcus Messaging library.
-The Messaging library received some previous releases ago a feature that allowed Managed Identity authentication when registering message pumps.
+The Messaging library received a feature some releases ago that allowed Managed Identity authentication when registering message pumps.
 As Managed Identity is the way to go from a security perspective, this could not be missing in our BackgroundJobs library.

 Luckily, one of our contributors saw this and made a proposal.
 When registering CloudEvents background jobs you can now use Managed Identity authentication instead of passing secret keys that point to connection strings within the Arcus secret store.
 It is a simple and small change, but it has a huge impact.
 Another reason why contributions are so important.